 Interest rates are used to bring amounts of money backwards and forwards in time.
 Arbitration cases typically involve amounts of money at many different times, and these are brought forwards and backwards using different rates, such as the cost of capital and the pre-award interest rate (the differences between cost of capital and pre-award interest rate, and the reasons why they are different, are explained below).

-However, both in reality, and in the but-for situation, these amounts of money occur at different dates, and we need to allow for this.
+However, both in reality and in the but-for situation, these amounts of money occur at different dates, and we need to allow for this.
 Suppose the bad act occurred at date t1.
 The asset yields, or would have yielded, cash flows at dates t1, t2, t3, . . . tn.
 The tribunal’s award takes place at date t, which could be before or after date n.
-Typically, the damages figure is assessed as of the date of the bad act by bringing the cash flows from the asset back to date t1 (this is known as the ‘present value’ as of date t1).
-The difference in asset value at date t1 between the actual and but-for situations is damages as of that date.
+Typically, the damages figure is assessed as at the date of the bad act by bringing the cash flows from the asset back to date t1 (this is known as the ‘present value’ as at date t1).
+The difference in asset value at date t1 between the actual and but-for situations is damages as at that date.
 This amount is then brought forward in time using the pre-award interest rate.
-Further interest (post-award interest) is then added until the payment is actually made, which could be considerably later.
+Further interest (post-award interest) is then added until the payment is actually made, which could be a considerable time later.

 The rate used to bring actual or expected (but-for) cash flows backwards in time is typically the cost of capital for the asset.
 This rate normally includes a risk premium reflecting the fact that the asset is a risky endeavour with uncertain cash flows.
 The rate used to bring the asset value forwards in time to the award date, however, is a different rate – often a riskless rate – as is discussed below.

 Tribunals often award post-award interest in addition to the amount specified in the award.
 Post-award interest is added until the award is actually paid.
-The starting point for post-award interest could be the date of the award, or it could be a later date.
-For example, the tribunal might specify that the award should be paid by a date within a few months of the award (without the addition of post-award interest), but that any further delay would attract post-award interest from that date.
+The starting point for post-award interest could be either the date of the award or a later date.
+For example, the tribunal might specify that the award should be paid by a date within a few months of the award (without the addition of post-award interest) but that any further delay would attract post-award interest from that date.

 Post-award interest is often applied at the same rate as pre-award interest.
 This reflects the view that interest is just compensating for the time value of money.
 An alternative view is that post-award interest should be higher than pre-award interest to discourage late payment.
 If the respondent has to pay a significant default premium on its borrowing, any post-award interest rate that is lower than its cost of borrowing, such as the risk-free rate, can create an incentive to delay payment.